eWorkspace365/eworkspace365.github.io/index.md

 ![image](https://github.com/user-attachments/assets/e65829b8-b41f-4f23-87aa-39ef8f0d2db1)

 > [!TIP]
 > Endpoint Privilege Management is available as an Intune add-on which requires an additional license to use, and supports Windows 10 and Windows 11 devices.
+For more information, see [Endpoint Privilege Management](https://learn.microsoft.com/en-us/mem/intune/protect/epm-overview).

 ## 7. Monitoring